COSC203 Web, Databases, and Networks

 2. Under API Rules

-• Unlock all the rules
+• Unlock all the rules by clicking the green padlock icon.

 • All 5 should be unlocked (List, View, Create, Update, Delete)